Ray Baer: University of Michigan

-Later years
+Later life

 After leaving Michigan, Baer served as the head football coach at Manual High School for many years and later at St. Xavier High School from 1946 to 1951, both in Louisville, Kentucky.
 His 1938 Manual team won the national high school football championship.
 He also served as the director of the Jefferson County parks and recreation department.
 In 1966, he was the 16th person inducted into the Kentucky Athletic Hall of Fame.
 He died in January 1968 at his home in Louisville at age 62.
 He has been inducted into the Louisville Jewish Sports Hall of Fame.
 His wife, Blema Baer, died in 2013 at age 99.

 His nephew Neal Baer, a Harvard Medical School graduate, produced the first TV series "Law and Order", for which he won an Emmy.
 He also worked on the series China Beach, and later produced Law and Order Special Victims Unit.